microsoft/MInference/experiments/README.md

 1000K   1765.56387      107.85639       328.58551       179.12031
 ```

+> [!TIP]
+> Based on our tests, **a single A100 can support up to 1.8M** context prompts during the pre-filling stage using LLaMA-3-8B-4M with **bf16**.

 ### Micro-Benchmark

 ## MInference Downstream Tasks Experiments

+> [!NOTE]
-Note: All of these experiments were run on one A100 GPUs with 80GB of VRAM.
+> All of these experiments were run on one A100 GPUs with 80GB of VRAM.
 You may need to modify commands to fit your own computing environment (e.g., changing the batch size, the max memory per GPU, the number of GPUs, etc)

 ### InfiniteBench